Idanco000/DeepLearnProject/README.md

 # Song Lyrics Generator

 ## Project Overview
-In this project we train a rnn model which is based on layers from keras, we tried many different hyperparameters and and models (also transformers), and got to the conclusion that the best way is to train an embedding model based on data we collected online for generating songs lyrics.
+In this project we train a RNN model which is based on layers from keras, we tried many different hyperparameters and models (also transformers), and got to the conclusion that the best way is to train an embedding model based on data we collected online, and train an RNN model based on this embedding for generating songs lyrics.

 ### Objective
 The goal of this project is to generate high quality songs using two approaches:
-1. Fine-tuned **RNN** model with keras.
+1. Generating **RNN** model with keras.
 2. Fine-tuned **Transformer** model using BERT or USE.

 ## Motivation